TuhinPatra633/F1nalyze---Formula-1-Datathon/README.md

 first tune.ipynb -- Initial hypertune of some model

-hypertune_first_tune -- More precisely hypertune of first tune model.
+hypertune_first_tune -- More precisely hypertune of first tune files model.